mah0x211/lua-configh/README.md

 ## configh:remove_cppflag( flag )

-remove a cppflag that was added by `configh:add_cppflag` method.
+Removes a cppflag that was added by the `configh:add_cppflag` method.

 **Parameters**